PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-18 05:13:14
+Last updated: 2024-04-18 05:14:31
-Random Quote: The accident is well under control. - Viktor Bryukhanov
+Random Quote: You better go to your room before I give you a smack.
+Smacking is still an acceptable punishment in many minority cultures. - Nalini Vishwakumar